(30) Article

 (Aal-e-Imran: 177)

-"Indeed, those who have purchased disbelief in exchange for faith - never will they harm Allah at all, but for them is a painful punishment."
+"Indeed, those who have purchased disbelief in exchange for faith will never harm Allah at all, but for them is a painful punishment."

 This verse is declaring that there is no decrease in Allah's honor and majesty if a servant abandons faith.
-Allah is independent, faith is our need, not God's.
-Whoever turns away from faith, he trades for his eternal disgrace.
+Allah is independent; faith is our need, not God's.
+Whoever turns away from faith is trading for his eternal disgrace.

-Faith-averse people think that worldly honor, fame and freedom have given them progress.
+Faithless people think that worldly honor, fame, and freedom have given them progress.
 But the Quran removes the veil from their fate and says:

-> "That is because they preferred the worldly life over the Hereafter..."
+> "That is because they preferred the life of this world over the Hereafter..."

 (An-Nahl: 107)

-"That is because they preferred the worldly life over the Hereafter."
+"That is because they preferred the life of this world over the Hereafter."

-Buying a few moments of worldly pleasures in exchange for the light of faith is the greatest foolishness.
-They think that they have become free, but in reality, they have become slaves of their own desires, Satan and the world.
+Buying the momentary pleasures of the world in exchange for the light of faith is the greatest foolishness.
+They think they have become free, but in reality, they have become slaves of their own desires, Satan, and the world.

 Allah Almighty says: